Supported self-management in COPDPosted on: 28 Jun 2017

 This module will evaluate key aspects in the self-management of COPD by patients.

-- be able to give examples of personal characteristics of a patient that may influence their ability to self-manage their condition
+- List patient characteristics that may influence their ability to self-manage their condition

-- be aware of key considerations when delivering self-management advice
+- Recognise key considerations when delivering self-management advice

-- be familiar with the role of smoking cessation in COPD self-management
+- Know the role of smoking cessation in COPD self-management

-- understand the role of pulmonary rehabilitation in improving COPD outcomes and the requirements when implementing such programmes.
+- Understand the role of pulmonary rehabilitation in improving COPD outcomes, and the requirements to implement such programmes.